department-of-veterans-affairs/ascent-jenkins-lib/README.md

 1. Enter a name for your token in the __Generate New Token__ field and click __Generate__.
 1. Copy the token value and save that for later.

+Setup a Webhook to call back Jenkins when the scan is complete.
+See [SonarQube Plugin](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Jenkins#AnalyzingwithSonarQubeScannerforJenkins-AnalyzinginaJenkinspipeline) for more information.
+1. Add a webhook named Jenkins and a URL of {you jenkins instance url}/sonarqube-webhook/.
+Make sure to retain the trailing slash.

 Open the `/configure` url for your Jenkins Master server and in the SonarQube section:
 1. Click the __Add SonarQube__ button
 1. Set the name to `CI`